-A question mark is generally used at the conclusion of a sentence to indicate a direct question.
-Merriam-Webster.com, search of “question mark,” http://www.merriam-webster.com/dictionary/question+mark (Jan.
-31, 2012).
+A question mark can be "used to indicate a direct question" or "express surprise, disbelief, or uncertainty."
+The Chicago Manual of Style ¶ 6.66 (16th ed.
+2010).
 Here, the question mark at the end of the phrase joins the terms so that they function as a unit, thereby changing the commercial impression.
 No disclaimer of NAILS is required.

 Example 2: GO!
 PUZZLE for "computer games software"

-An exclamation point is used after an interjection or exclamation to indicate a forceful utterance or strong feeling.
-Merriam-Webster.com, search of “exclamation point,” http://www.merriam-webster.com/dictionary/exclamation+point (Jan.
-31, 2012).
+An exclamation point can be used to indicate "an outcry or an emphatic or ironic comment."
+Id. ¶ 6.71.
 It is usually placed at the end of a thought and indicates the conclusion of that thought.
 Here, the exclamation point is in the middle of the mark and physically separates GO and PUZZLE.
 The exclamation point also conceptually separates GO from PUZZLE because it gives GO a commanding and urgent connotation not applied to PUZZLE.
 Since PUZZLE is outside of the exclamatory statement and is descriptive for the goods, it is not united with GO.
 Disclaimer of PUZZLE is required.

 Example 3: COMFY.
 COZY.
 COTTON for "bed sheets and blankets"

 In this example, the period after each term physically and conceptually separates the terms such that each stands alone.
 Therefore, the wording does not comprise a unitary mark and a disclaimer of COTTON is required.

 Example 4: NAA – NATIONAL ASSOCIATION OF ACCOUNTANTS for "association services, namely, promoting the interests of accountants"